 Students will be expected to participate actively in class discussions.
 In this regard, it is necessary to read and analyze in depth the assigned texts before coming to class.
 In order to foster good participation, cell phone use is prohibited during class, and eating or drinking should be kept at a minimum.
-The participation grade will also include posting on the Canvas Discussion Board and reacting to another's student post at least 3 times throughout the semester.

-Your grades will be based on 4 quizzes (30 minutes long, including basic definitions, text and image commentaries and short essays; your lowest quiz grade will be dropped); a Midterm and a Final Exam (50 minutes, same content).
+Your grades will be based on 5 quizzes (30 minutes long, including basic definitions, text and image commentaries and short essays; your lowest quiz grade will be dropped); a Midterm and a Final Exam (50 minutes, same content).
 There will also be one oral presentation (during 15 minutes, you will present a short commentary of a poem).

 - Midterm exam (Oct.
-20) = 20 %
+26) = 25 %

-- 4 quizzes, each = 12 % (except the lowest grade which will be dropped)
+- 5 quizzes = 25 %

-- Oral presentation = 14 %
+- Oral presentation = 15 %

 - Attendance, homework and participation = 10%

 - Final exam (Dec.
-8) = 20 %
+9) = 25 %